 What is proof of training and how long is it valid?

-Proof of Training is a combination of the certificate received upon the successful completion of the LASER Safety Course and documentation of training in lab-specific procedures.
+Proof of Training is a combination of the certificate received upon the successful completion of the Introduction to Laser Safety course and documentation of training in lab-specific procedures.
 UBC LASER Safety training certificates are valid for 5 years.

 Which LASER Safety training do I need?